pragmatias/documentation/content/en/blog/web/use_nextcloud_on_qnap_nas.md

 The specific QNAP NAS constraint of the [TS-x31P3 Series](https://www.qnap.com/static/landing/2020/fr-ts-x31p3-ts-x31k/index.html) is as follows:
 - This NAS has an ARM v7 processor but the QNAP Container Station application has been modified to implement a page size of 32k instead of the [default](https://wiki.osdev.org/ARM_Paging).
     - The majority of existing Docker images don't work, including [Nextcloud AIO](https://github.com/nextcloud/all-in-one) (which is Nextcloud's recommended Docker image).
-    - The error message displayed is : `/bin/sh: error while loading shared libraries: libc.so.6: ELF load command address/offset not page-aligned`.
+    - The error message displayed is :

+> /bin/sh: error while loading shared libraries: libc.so.6: ELF load command address/offset not page-aligned

 ## QNAP NAS specification